Alexandre Prémat

 Alexandre Prémat (born 5 November 1982) is a French racing driver.
 He won the Pirtek Enduro Cup for Triple Eight Race Engineering alongside Shane van Gisbergen in 2016.
 He also won the 2019 Supercheap Auto Bathurst 1000 with Scott McLaughlin, driving for DJR Team Penske.

 Career

 Karting & French Formula Renault Campus

-Born in Juvisy-sur-Orge, Essonne, Prémat started his motorsport career in karting at the age of 10.
-In 1998 the French driver became champion in «Ile-de-France».
-In 2000 he finished as runner-up in 125cc ICC European Championship.

-He continued karting until 2000 when he moved up to French Formula Campus, a common starting point for Formula drivers from France.
+Born in Juvisy-sur-Orge, Essonne, In 1999, Alex Prémat showcased his exceptional talent by winning the Coupe du Monde de Karting 125cc ICC, solidifying his place among the sport’s top drivers.
+That same year, he finished as vice-champion in the Formule France de Karting ICC, clinching six victories.
+His success continued in 2000, when Prémat captured the Champion de France FC 125cc title, proving his dominance in French karting and setting the stage for a promising career in motorsport.